Embattled Thai PM survives no-confidence vote

 Updated: 2013-11-28 13:26

-Thailand's Prime Minister Yingluck Shinawatra smiles during a no-confidence vote in Bangkok November 28, 2013.
+Thailand's Prime Minister Yingluck Shinawatra arrives at parliament for a no-confidence vote in Bangkok November 28, 2013.
 [Photo/Agencies]

 The protests are all-too familiar in Thailand, which has seen eight years of on-off turmoil, from crippling street rallies to controversial judicial rulings and army intervention, each time with Thaksin at the centre of the tumult.